Sleepover at the Cemetery, Fighting, and Bathing in Underwear. A Selection of the Coolest New Year's Traditions

 In most countries New Year’s Eve celebrations begin on Dec.31, but some celebrate it at other times as well.
 Our material will help you learn more about New Year’s traditions in different countries and, perhaps, take some of the customs to your notice and celebrate the New Year in a really new way.

-History of New Year celebrations
+History of New Year Celebrations

 The inhabitants of ancient Babylon were the first to celebrate the New Year — it happened 4,000 years ago.
 At that time, the first day of the new year was the first new moon after the day of the vernal equinox.
 The holiday lasted for 11 days, during each of which different rituals were performed.